shiHisham/K8s-lab/Practice1_K8sBasics/readme.md

 2. Replace it with a **Deployment** with 3 replicas
 3. Expose it via a **Service** (NodePort)
 4. Explore the running pods using `kubectl`
+5. Perform a rolling update with a new image version
+6. Scale replicas manually and test behavior
-5. Open your app in the browser
+7. Open your app in the browser
-6. Clean up the environment
+8. Clean up the environment

 ---